Directed By: Francis Ford Coppola.

 Starring: Gary Oldman, Winona Ryder, Anthony Hopkins, Richard.
 E Grant, Keanu Reeves, Cary Elwes, Bill Campbell, Tom Waits

 Plot: A forsaken Romanian knight finds a way to cheat death by drinking the blood of the living all the while longing to be reunited with his long dead love.
 When a London Solicitor arrives at his castle he sees the face of his departed love in a photo in the solicitors possession and leaves to pursue her.

 Another star of this film that simply has to be applauded has to be the spine-chilling score from Polish composer Wojciech Kilar which is in my opinion one of the finest horror scores of the latter 20th century.
-Powerful, compelling, full of lust & longing like the old Count himself, it burns itself into the memory to become utterly unforgettable, well to me it did anyway.
-I am a record collector and managed to bag myself a very hard to come by copy of this on vinyl and it is outstanding in its power & presence, hair-raising in all the right places as any truly great horror score should be, a score fit for one of the greatest movie monsters of all time.
+Powerful, compelling, full of lust & longing like the old Count himself, it burns itself into the memory to become utterly unforgettable.
+I am a record collector and managed to bag myself a very hard to come by copy of this on vinyl and it is outstanding in its power & presence, hair-raising in all the right places as any truly great horror score should be.
+It’s a score fit for one of the greatest movie monsters of all time.
 The inclusion of Annie Lennox’s Love Song For A Vampire is also a welcome touch, complementing the classical score wonderfully, being a very touching and beautifully written piece of work in of itself.

-I will always have a soft spot reserved in my heart for Bram Stoker’s Dracula, it may not be perfect but it is bold, brave and beautifully realised with an artfully minded approach to the source material that gave the world a truly unforgettable version of the Count that we’re all the richer for experiencing in my humble opinion.
+I will always have a soft spot reserved in my heart for Bram Stoker’s Dracula despite it’s failings.
+It may not be perfect, it’s overblown and grandiose in the best possible way, it suffers from some miscasting and dodgy performances but is bold, brave and beautifully realised with an artfully minded approach to the source material.
+Bram Stoker’s Dracula gave the world a truly unforgettable version of The Count that we’re all the richer for experiencing in my humble opinion.